radiatecode/laravel-navbar/README.md

 # Laravel Navbar

 This package generate navigation bar for laravel application.
 In two ways we can generate navbar.
-Generate navigation by nav service, Or generate navigation during route definition, it means we can define the navigation by controller basis.
+One is defining navigation during route definition, it means define the navigation in the controller.
+Other one is defining the navigation using `Navbar::class`

 ## Sample
+Define the navigation in the controller
 ```php
 use RadiateCode\LaravelNavbar\Traits\Navbar;
 use RadiateCode\LaravelNavbar\Contracts\WithNavbar;